Strenda-biocatalysis/Strenda-biocatalysis/docs/guidelines/biocatalyst.md

 __carrier_material__* `string`

-- `Despription`: If a support material, base, or carrier was utilized, it is necessary to specify the material's name (e.g., gel, membrane, particle) along with the supplier and further product details (
+- If a support material, base, or carrier was utilized, it is necessary to specify the material's name (e.g., gel, membrane, particle) along with the supplier and further product details (

 __linkers__* `string`